How to Become an Ethical Hacker: A Complete Guide for Beginners

 What Does an Ethical Hacker Do?

-An ethical hacker, or a white-hat hacker, is a person who works for companies to safeguard their cyber assets.
+An ethical hacker, or a white-hat hacker, is a professional who works for businesses and institutions to safeguard their digital assets.
 Their main job is to simulate cyberattacks and test security systems.
 They think like a hacker but act with permission and responsibility.
+Primary job role of an ethical hacker is the following.

 • To design penetration testing and risk assessment scripts for checking system and network vulnerabilities